 What is RVN’s role in zoning?

-Would permit parking in Roscoe Village be a good idea to alleviate parking issues?
+Would permit parking in Roscoe Village alleviate parking issues?

 RVN opposes introducing permit parking to Roscoe Village.
 We believe that permit parking merely transfers the problem to the borders of any neighborhood rather than solving it.
 Since parking is dynamic, parking restrictions always transfer the parking deficit from one street to the next and from one area to another.